Darksiders II: Downloadable content

 A season pass was available and included The Abyssal Forge (a story-driven installment taking place in the Shadow Lands), The Demon Lord Belial (another story-driven installment taking place on Earth) and The Maker Armor and Scythe Set.
 Argul's Tomb is another story-driven pack not included in the season pass.
 The Angel of Death Pack included new enhanced weapons and armor along with a new visual effect for Dust.
 The Deadly Despair pack offered a speed boost to Death's horse Despair.
 Various other DLC packs have been released offering weapons and armor much like the Angel of Death pack.

 The Deathinitive Edition of the game, released on PlayStation 4 and Xbox One, include these story expansions as well as extra equipment.

 Reception

 Darksiders II received positive reviews.
 Aggregating review website Metacritic gave the Wii U version 85/100, the PlayStation 3 version 84/100, the Xbox 360 version 83/100, and the PC version 81/100.
-IGN gave it a score of 7.5, saying that "despite its problems, I was compelled onward in my quest with Death because Darksiders II is simply a fun game".
+IGN gave it a score of 7.5, saying that despite its problems, Darksiders II is simply a "fun" game.

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Darksiders II for "Adventure Game of the Year".

 The game was the best selling game in August 2012 with over 247,000 units sold in the United States.
-As of November 5, 2012, the game had only sold 1.5 million copies, with THQ stating that the game "did not perform to our expectations."
+As of November 2012, the game had only sold 1.5 million copies, with THQ stating that the game "did not perform to our expectations".